srohde/MongoUpgrade/README.md

 The upgrade function gets a reference to the database and the callback function which needs to be invoked when the upgrade is complete.

+## Example

+In my workflow I put initial data in upgrade scripts.
+This way you can change the structure of your init data easily.

+    assert = require 'assert'

+    exports.upgrade = (db, callback) ->
+      console.log "DB UPGRADE 1"

+      db.collection 'users', (err, collection) ->
+        assert.equal null, err
+        userCol = collection
+        userCol.remove()
+        userCol.insert { name: "Sönke Rohde", twitter: "https://twitter.com/soenkerohde" }

+        callback()

+## Revoke Versions

+Whenever you want to re-run all your upgrade scripts simply connect to your mongo console and delete the versions:

+    $ mongo
+    $ use <your_db_name>
+    $ db.db_version.remove()